joe-antognini/joe-antognini.github.io/_posts/2019-07-31-ai-residency-reflections.md

 although the overall loss was slightly different.
 After more digging Chris discovered that weight decay was getting applied to every layer except for the very last softmax layer because the softmax layer was applied in a separate module.
-The weight decay on that one layer turned out to be key, and was the difference between 74% accuracy and 75% accuracy.
+The weight decay on that single layer turned out to be key and was the difference between 74% accuracy and 75% accuracy.

 Once that bug was fixed the rest of my contribution to the project was mostly